 By phone: 603-772-2622

-Whether, its leading guided tours, teaching school programs, assisting in the office, or serving customers in the museum store, you can be an invaluable part of our team.
+Whether, its leading guided tours, teaching school programs, assisting in the office, or serving customers in the Museum Gift Shop, you can be an invaluable part of our team.
 Click here for a Volunteer Application form.